 If your higher ceilings go into your attic space, depending on how high it goes, the HVAC systems will have to be moved.
 This can be relatively simple to do if the attic is large or the ceilings are not raised dramatically.
 But regardless of how high the new ceilings are, ventilation will have to be re-routed through the new air ducts.

-What To Do If You Can’t Raise Your Roof
+What To Do If Raising the Roof Isn’t an Option

-If you have met with a contractor and you find that your home is not the best candidate for having the ceiling raised, or the renovation is cost-prohibitive, there are still options for you.
-Raising the roof may not be an option anymore—unless you’re on the dancefloor—but you can still work with your low ceiling.
+If you have met with a contractor and you find that your home is not the best candidate for having the ceiling raised, or if the renovation is cost-prohibitive, there are still options for you.
+Raising the roof may not be an option anymore—unless you’re on the dance floor—but you can still work with your low ceiling.

 Since you have your home’s blueprints accessible, take a look to see if there are any beams hiding in your ceiling.
 Exposed beams or planks are a popular way to make the best of low-ceiling-ed rooms, especially if you live in a historic home.
 Take advantage of the structure—or bones—of your home.

 You can also change other elements in your home to open up the space instantly.
-Adding French doors in place of a wall will create a visual interest and brighten up the space immediately.
-For privacy, you can install a pull-down shutter and cover the windows to the doors at night.
-Another trick to create the feeling of space within a room is to use lighter paint colors.
+Adding a French exterior door in place of a wall will create a visual interest and brighten up the space immediately.
+For privacy, install a pull-down shutter and cover the windows to the doors at night.
+Another trick to create the feeling of space within a room is to use light paint colors.
 Bright whites or grays are popular colors, and to keep it interesting you can try out different finishes like high-gloss or matte options.